Ajmer Junction railway station: History

 Initially it was built as a metre-gauge (MG) station with lines from Chittaurgarh Junction railway station, Ahmedabad Junction railway station, Phulera Junction railway station.
 In the 1990s, the Delhi–Jaipur line and Jaipur–Ahmedabad line were converted to broad gauge (BG).
 Then the station had a parallel BG – MG lines coming from north from Phulera Junction railway station, and after the station the MG line to Chittaurgarh crossed over to the Southeast side while the BG continued Southwest to Beawar railway station and Ahmedabad Junction railway station.
 Finally, somewhere in 2007, the line going toward Ratlam Junction railway station to Chittaurgarh was converted to BG.

 Location and layout

-Ajmer Junction (station code: AII) is an important railway junction having five platforms and situated in the heart of the city.
+Ajmer Junction (station code: AII) is an important railway junction having six platforms and situated in the heart of the city.
 It is at an elevation of 464 m and was assigned the code – AII.
 Other Suburban Station of Ajmer are Madar Junction (MDJN), Daurai (DOZ), and Adarsh Nagar (AHO).
 It has a railway complex, which includes a major workshop.